-Proper maintenance of tools is important.
-Domenghini said a few ways to care for tools is by keeping pruning tools sharp so less effort is required to make each cut, and keeping wooden handles free from splintering.
+Proper tool maintenance is important.
+Keep pruning tools sharp so less effort is required to make each cut, and keep wooden handles on shovels and rakes free from splintering.

 "Use lightweight tools such as those made with plastic, carbon, fiber or aluminum handles," Domenghini said.
 "Handle the tools prior to purchasing to ensure they are a good fit."